 WDI works with world-class instructors from leading universities—including our home at the University of Michigan—to develop and deliver programs.
 Through our rich faculty network, cultivated over the past 25-plus years, we deploy experts with both deep subject matter expertise and relevant regional experience.
 WDI professional education programs are powered by our proprietary learning management system, ExtendEd, designed specifically for working adult learners.
 All participants received a co-branded certificate of completion.

 Contact us to explore ways we can work together to craft a cutting-edge management training program for your organization.
+We are also looking for universities and training institutes to partner with us on offering our 10-day mini-MBA certificate program.
+Click here for more details on this program!

 Our open programs address a range of management topics in countries around the world.
 Participants benefit by learning alongside other managers from a variety of organizations and industries.
 The following programs are open for enrollment.
 Click the buttons for more information, including registration information.